• Skip to primary navigation

 On your way to the Postal Museum try a walking tour

-On your way to the Postal Museum why not try a walking tour.
-You can download one of the Royal museums free walking trails to get from the station to the Postal Museum.
+On your way to the Postal Museum, why not try a walking tour?
+You can download one of the Royal Museums’ free walking trails to get from the station to the Postal Museum.

-The museum goes in to great detail about the history of the Mail rail and the postal service itself.
+The museum goes into great detail about the history of the Mail rail and the postal service itself.
 The Mail rail runs underground and you can try it out for yourself.

-75 years ago when the rail was first built it started delivering letters, the driverless trains became the first of its kind in the world.
+75 years ago when the rail was first built it started delivering letters; the driverless trains became the first of its kind in the world.

 In 1911 plans were made to build an underground tunnel to serve the main sorting offices along the route.
 Work was started in 1915 and it was finally finished in 1927 and letters were carried from 1928.
 Thus cutting down the time it took to get post across the city.
 In 2003 The Postal Museum and Railway was closed due to it being cheaper to run the post by road.